Developing and Managing Volunteer Programs

 LLC.

-Adapted from the Field Guide to Leadership and Supervision for
+Adapted from the Field Guide to Leadership and Supervision in Business

 The Library topic is called "Developing and Managing Volunteer Programs" to emphasize that, for the organization and its volunteers to benefit the most from each other, volunteers should be managed as part of an overall, systematic program, somewhat similar to the systematic approach that should be used to managing employees.
 Certainly there are differences between how employees and volunteers are managed, but the differences are probably much less than most people realize.